From The 8-Track To The Apple Watch : A Brief History In Product Development

 Forget thanking Apple for the Apple Watch, let’s give a big shout out to Ford… yep, that’s Ford, the car manufacturer.
 Stick with me here.

-Ford were one of the companies to commission the Lear Jet Corporation to build the portable 8-track player.
+Ford was one of the companies to commission the Lear Jet Corporation to build the portable 8-track player.
 In 1965, they introduced them into their car models.
 With this, Ford brought affordable, portable and personalised music to the masses.

 Taking our collection of musical tastes from inside our house (where our vinyl player lived) to the great open road, we no longer had to listen to whatever was fed to us on the radio.
 In choosing what we listened to, we were getting to customise our experience, tailoring it towards our lifestyles.
 We were given the opportunity to project our unique, personal brand, while navigating the world.
 And we liked it.